Mike Grell: Superboy and the Legion of Super-Heroes

-His regular first assignment at DC was on Superboy and the Legion of Super-Heroes, a high-profile assignment for an artist with no prior experience illustrating a monthly comic book.
+His regular first assignment at DC was on the bi-monthly Superboy and the Legion of Super-Heroes, a high-profile assignment for an artist with no prior experience illustrating a comic book.
 Grell says he got that job because he was walking in the editor's door to ask for work, literally, as the previous artist, Dave Cockrum, was walking out the door, having just quit.
 Grell inked a Cockrum penciled story ("Lost: A Million Miles from Home!") in issue #202 and became the penciler of the book with issue No. 203 (August 1974) which featured the death of Invisible Kid.
 These stories were written by Cary Bates with later issues by Jim Shooter.
 Grell drew All-New Collectors' Edition #C-55 (1978), a treasury-sized special written by Paul Levitz in which longtime Legion members Saturn Girl and Lightning Lad were married.

 The Warlord

 The cover of The Warlord #67 (March 1983).
 Art by Mike Grell.